Pinoy Big Brother: Companion shows

 In every season of the local franchise, a short segment update show is aired every day from Mondays to Fridays.
 The show is called Pinoy Big Brother Update.
 The show provided daily happenings in the Big Brother house and introduces what will be shown in the primetime telecast.
 Mariel Rodriguez used to be the main Update host for the first season up to the first teen season.
 With the exception of second celebrity season to which Beatriz Saw was seen as the Update host, Bianca Gonzalez has been the Update host, replacing Mariel Rodriguez.
 Robi Domingo served as a guest host for one week during Pinoy Big Brother: Teen Clash 2010 as Bianca Gonzalez was then unavailable.

 At this time, Pinoy Big Brother: 737 had an improved version as 737 Gold.
-On the 7th Season of the show, 737 Gold was replaced by "PBB Vietnam Mga Kwento ng Celebrity Housemates" during the celebrity housemates' stay in Vietnam, "PBB: Mga Kwento ng Teen Housemates" during the duration of the Teen Season, and Lastly it was replaced by "PBB Mga Kwento ng mga Housemates ni Kuya" during the Regular entry in the house.
+On Lucky 7, 737 Gold was replaced by "PBB Vietnam: Mga Kwento ng Celebrity Housemates" during the celebrity housemates' stay in Vietnam, "PBB: Mga Kwento ng Teen Housemates" during the duration of the teens' entry, and lastly, it was replaced by "PBB: Mga Kwento ng mga Housemates ni Kuya" during the regular's entry in the house.

-On the 9th season, there are no companion shows for television, instead it is replaced by an online show called Kumunek Tayo hosted by Melai Cantiveros and Enchong Dee for the Afternoon Show, Bianca Gonzales and Robi Domingo for the Primetime Show via Kumu in the comfort of their own homes.
-For the 10th season, three online companion shows were added: First is Kumulitan which aired simultaneously with the program on weekdays, hosted by Melai Cantiveros and Enchong Dee, and sometimes by or with Bianca Gonzales and Robi Domingo; the second companion show is Kumunity: G sa Gabi which airs every weeknights at 11:00 p.m; and the last companion show is the Kumulitan Weekend which is hosted by Sky Quizon and Richard Juan, and airs simultaneously with the program during weekends.
+In Connect, there were no companion shows on television; instead, an online show called Kumunek Tayo, hosted by Melai Cantiveros and Enchong Dee for the afternoon edition, and Bianca Gonzalez and Robi Domingo for the primetime edition, aired via Kumu from their homes.

+In Kumunity Season 10, three online companion shows were introduced: the first, Kumulitan, aired simultaneously with the main program on weekdays and was hosted by Melai Cantiveros and Enchong Dee, occasionally joined by Bianca Gonzalez and Robi Domingo; the second, Kumunity: G sa Gabi, aired weeknights at 11:00 p.m.; and the third, Kumulitan Weekend, hosted by Sky Quizon and Richard Juan, aired simultaneously with the program on weekends.

+In Gen 11, a digital companion talk show entitled PBB Gen 11 Up that is hosted by Alexa Ilacad, Enchong Dee, Melai Cantiveros, Kim Chiu, and Robi Domingo airs every Saturday on Kapamilya Online Live on YouTube and Facebook.

+In Celebrity Collab Edition, the Updates companion show are now returned to television via Pinoy Big Brother: Celebrity Collab Edition - Updates, hosted by Gabbi Garcia aired on weekdays before TiktoClock and Family Feud on GMA.
+A digital companion talk show entitled Pinoy Big Brother: Celebrity Collab Edition - The OnlineVerse, aired during the Weekends on Kapamilya Online Live and Kapuso Stream on YouTube and Facebook.